-This activity allows HACSB to apply an amended definition of elderly for the project-based vouchers at the Horizons at Yucaipa Affordable Senior Housing development in order to meet both the City of Yucaipa's requirements for affordable senior housing as well as the age requirement for the special needs population to be served by units financed under the Mental Health Stabilization Act (MHSA).
-For purposes of this property, there are two definitions of an elderly (senior) individual.
+This activity will allow HACSB to apply an amended definition of elderly for the project-based vouchers at the Horizons at Yucaipa Affordable Senior Housing development.
+This flexibility is needed in order to meet both the City of Yucaipa's requirements for affordable senior housing as well as the age requirement for the special needs population to be served by units financed under the Mental Health Stabilization Act (MHSA).
+For purposes of this property, there shall be two definitions of an elderly (senior) individual.

 The Horizons at Yucaipa Affordable Senior Housing development is a two-phase, 77-unit new construction development in the City of Yucaipa.
-Phase I of the development is 50 units on approximately 4.2 acres of vacant land, and includes 49 Project-Based Vouchers and one manager's unit.
+Phase I of the development is 50 units on approximately 4.2 acres of vacant land, and will include 49 Project-Based Vouchers and one manager's unit.
 Phase II will include 27 units and will also be developed for seniors at least 55 years of age.
 The Phase II building will incorporate into the Phase I building so amenities can be shared and costs reduced.
 The development will be 100% affordable housing financed through a combination of the following funding sources: